quietmid/NamNamEatingWA/README.md

 Click the Action tab
-Unclick Chat Message in "On Show" & "On Hide" within "On Show" click Custom then in the box below copy & paste the lua code in click done then you are the next stand up comedian in Azeroth!
+Unclick Chat Message in "On Show" & "On Hide" within "On Show" click Custom then in the box below copy & paste the lua code from main.lua click done then you are the next stand up comedian in Azeroth!